hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 Information recorded under this data group is solely for communication purposes.
 No legal liabilities exist upon the specific contact person.

 **Technical Description**

-N/A

-## G0110

-**Functional Description**

-The Data Item &lt;CONSISTENCY CHECKS WARNING.Warning pointer&gt; shall include the XPath location to point to the specific Data Group or Data Item for which a warning code is available.
-For the warning on CD411D, it shall include the XPath of the Data Group &lt;SERIES ELEMENTS&gt; where the inconsistency has been detected.

-**Technical Description**

-N/A

-## G0111

-**Functional Description**

-The Data Item &lt;CONSISTENCY CHECKS WARNING.Warning code&gt; shall include the Consistency Check code that is applicable to the &lt;EVALUATED MESSAGE.Message type&gt; (as defined in CL903).

-**Technical Description**